 Electives – 12 hours

-At least an additional 4 graduate-level classes, of which at least 2 are in Physics
+At least an additional four (4) graduate-level classes, of which at least two (2) are in Physics

 Any graduate-level classes (excluding research and seminars) not used to fulfill other requirements.
 Contact the department for a current list of approved courses.